 The “dog days” of summer is a time to celebrate if you’re in the Duke City.
 You and your four-legged friend will have plenty to enjoy in Albuquerque thanks to its number of dog-friendly outdoor activities.
 Ranked 11th overall in dog parks, New Mexico’s biggest city sports 13 of these in and surrounding its limits.
 With an average rainfall of 28 days a year, there’s plenty of time to enjoy porch dining at one of the city’s various eateries.
 And, with over 30 pet-friendly lodgings it’s no wonder Albuquerque holds the title as one of America’s most pet-friendly cities for travelers.

 California’s capital city offers a wide spans — 32 miles to be exact — of activities to do with your furry friend.
 American River Parkway, a greenbelt of multi-trails connecting Old Sacramento historic district to Old Town Folsom, offer plenty of access points and plenty of ways for you and your pup to spend the day exploring.
 If you’re from out of town and are wanting a good spot to rest, check into the Red Lion Woodlake.
-This dog-friendly hotel sits on a 19-acre campus and allows for plenty of room for walking or playing.
+This hotel sits on a 19-acre campus and allows for plenty of room for walking or playing.
 A moderate climate allows for perfect outdoor dining at one of the numerous dog-friendly restaurants about nine months out of the year.
 Some of the local favorites include The Shack, a bare-bones, family-friendly sandwich, breakfast, and brunch spot.

 When it comes to the windy city, most locals know a thing or two about a “Chicago dog”.
 What out-of-towners might not know is that this doesn’t just refer to a specific sausage.
-Chi-town keeps its rank as top dog when it comes to its four-legged companions with 23 dog-friendly areas and 60-plus eateries.
+Chi-town keeps its top rank when it comes to its four-legged companions with 23 dog-friendly areas and 60-plus eateries.
 And, what this city lacks in sunny weather it makes up for in walkability.
 So, your parka, a leash for your four-legged companion and enjoy an outdoor adventure, such as the pet-friendly architectural history cruise.

 You don’t have to do a lot of digging to figure out why the Twin Cities is for the dogs.
-The city is known for its various dedicated off-leash dog parks.
+The city is known for its various dedicated off-leash parks.
 Located in and around the city, you’ll have a chance for you and your pup to explore and socialize.
 Local businesses don’t discriminate when it comes to catering to shoppers who walk on all fours.
 Dogs are welcome in numerous shops and restaurants in the metro area.
-Stop by Stanley’s Northeast Bar Room which offers a dog-dedicated menu.
+Stop by Stanley’s Northeast Bar Room which offers a canine-dedicated menu.
 Some of the menu items include bones, meatloaf, an egg-and-rice bowl, and ice cream for dessert.
 And, even in the colder months the hundreds of bike and hike trails grant plenty of reasons to grab a coat and get to exploring.

 Tucson is a place that recognizes the importance of living a dog’s life.
 The city has on average only 23 days of precipitation a year.
 This means it’s easy to find good weather to hit one of the many dog-friendly hiking trails.
 The Rillito River Park Trail provides serene desert scenery and the perfect spot for morning and evening jogging.
-Or, cool off while learning about the state of Arizona at one of its dog-friendly attractions.
+Or, cool off while learning about the state of Arizona at one of its pooch-friendly attractions.
 Stop and sniff the roses at the Tucson Botanical Gardens, a dog-friendly urban oasis.
 Or, a quick walk down the street will almost guarantee spotting numerous dog-friendly restaurants.